Biological Sciences PhD

 Jennifer Stanford, PhD (Harvard University).
 Associate Professor.
 Evaluating and improving approaches to teach STEM content in higher education environments to promote student learning, engagement in STEM courses, and STEM student retention.

 Monica M. Togna, PhD (New Jersey Institute of Technology).
-Assistant Teaching Professor.
+Teaching Professor.
 Examination of the structure and function of living organisms from the cellular to the organismal level in order to better understand common physiological processes.

 Emeritus Faculty